-Introduction

-Purpose

-This policy relays Humana's expectation that you share our commitment to conducting business ethically, with integrity, and in compliance with applicable laws, regulations and requirements.
+Introduction Purpose This policy relays Humana's expectation that you share our commitment to conducting business ethically, with integrity, and in compliance with applicable laws, regulations and requirements.
 This includes complying with the guiding principles outlined in this policy.

-This policy communicates how to assure an effective compliance program and processes for fraud, waste and abuse prevention, detection and correction, by communicating requirements of the following:

-- the Centers for Medicare & Medicaid Services (CMS) - state- and product-specific requirements - Humana policies and procedures to support the requirements
+This policy communicates how to assure an effective compliance program and processes for fraud, waste and abuse prevention, detection and correction, by communicating requirements of the following: - the Centers for Medicare & Medicaid Services (CMS) - · state-specific and product-specific requirements - · Humana policies and procedures to support the requirements Organization The core elements of an effective compliance program are outlined in the page titled Key takeaways from this policy.
+Clarifications and examples of the core elements are provided in the following sections after the aforementioned page to further illustrate Humana's expectations of your organization: - I. Framework - II.

-Organization

-The core elements of an effective compliance program are outlined in the Key takeaways from this policy page.

-Clarifications and examples of the core elements are provided in the following sections after the aforementioned page to further illustrate Humana's expectations of your organization:

-I. Framework

-- II.
 Communication - III.
-Oversight

-IV.
-Investigation, Discipline and Correction

-Responsibility

-Humana maintains ultimate responsibility for the effectiveness of its compliance program.
-As part of this responsibility, Humana:

-- updates this policy annually or when there are material regulation, policy or guidance changes. - requires all contracted healthcare providers and third parties to adhere to and maintain policies to address the principles outlined in this document. - expects your organization to have an effective compliance program. - has ongoing monitoring, auditing and reporting processes to assess your organization's compliance.
+Oversight - IV.
+Investigation, Discipline and Correction Responsibility Humana maintains ultimate responsibility for the effectiveness of its compliance program; and one way it does this is to: - update this policy annually or when there are material regulation, policy or guidance changes. - require all contracted healthcare providers and third parties to adhere to and maintain policies to address the principles outlined in this document. - expect your organization to have an effective compliance program. - have ongoing monitoring, auditing and reporting processes to assess your organization's compliance.

-Key points of notable changes (with page number)

-- Table of Contents (2) and Organization (3): Clarified that sections I IV contain clarifications and examples of the requirements outlined on page 5: Key takeaways from this policy. - Throughout: Humana streamlined this document to minimize repetition of key expectations and requirements.
-As a result, some information may have shifted location, but no new requirements were added. - Appendix A: Resources (9): Updated the email address for inquiries related to the Compliance Program Toolkit.

-Definitions

-Associate - Refers to a Humana employee, unless otherwise specified.
+Definitions Associate - Refers to a Humana employee.